What Is the Deadline for Filing a Lawsuit in Atlanta, Georgia?

 Ante litem notice

 Finally, of note, there are special notifications that may have to occur if you are suing a government agency.
-The law calls this “Ante Litem,” which is latin for “before suit.”
+The law calls this “Ante Litem,” which is Latin for “before suit.”
 You must give very specific Ante Litem notice to the state within one year of injury.
 Absent notice, the law will bar your claim even though two years haven’t expired.
 If you want to sue the county or city, you have to give very specific notice within six months of injury.
 If you do not, again, your claim will disappear.
 Ante Litem notice is tricky and technical.
 Most people need a lawyer ASAP to analyze this potential pitfall.

 Failing to adhere to the appropriate limitations period or notice requirements can be fatal to your claim.
 Please consult us as soon as possible so we can help you navigate this rugged terrain.